vmorarian/rapture-core/README.md

 This will immediately return a `Future[Json]`.

-Six return-type strategies are provided:
+A selection of return-type strategies are provided:

 - `strategy.throwExceptions` - does no additional processing, and simply returns the value, leaving any thrown exceptions unhandled.
 - `strategy.captureExceptions` - captures successful results in the `Right` branch of an `Either`, or exceptions in the `Left` branch.
+- `strategy.discardExceptions` - returns an `Option` of the result, where the exceptional case collapses to `None`.
 - `strategy.returnTry` - wraps the result in a `scala.util.Try`.
 - `strategy.returnFutures` - wraps the result in a `scala.concurrent.Future`; requires an
   implicit ExecutionContext.
 - `strategy.timeExecution` - times the duration of carrying out the execution, returning a tuple of the return value and the time taken; requires an implicit `rapture.core.TimeSystem`.
-- `strategy.kcaco` - "Keep calm and carry on" - catches exceptions and silently returns them as null; strongly discouraged!
+- `strategy.kcaco` - "Keep calm and carry on" - catches exceptions and silently returns them as null; this is strongly discouraged!
+- `strategy.explicit` - returns an instance of `Explicit` which requires the return-type strategy to be explicitly specified at the call site every time.

 Multiple strategies can be composed, should this be required, for example,